anchpop/wise_mans_haskell/book.md

 9
 ````

 *Function composition* takes two functions as arguments.
-Then it returns a new function, which just applies the right function!marginnote(The interesting thing about this is that about half of people think it's backwards - the function on the right is applied first, then the function on the left, but some people's intuition says it should be the other way around.
+Then it returns a new function, which just applies the right function!marginnote(The interesting thing about this is that about half of people think it's backward - the function on the right is applied first, then the function on the left, but some people's intuition says it should be the other way around.
 Remember, it goes ⬅️this way⬅️) to whatever input it gets, then applies the left function.

 You can chain it up as much as you want: